James Williams (ambassador): Post-War Activities

-James Williams and his wife moved in with their daughter Kate and her husband Baron Harry, living in their castle of Mali Tabor located in Hum na Sutli in present-day Croatia (then part of the Austrian Empire).
+James Williams and his wife moved in with their daughter Kate and her husband Baron Harry, living in their castle of Mali Tabor located in the area of Hum na Sutli in present-day Croatia (then part of the Austrian Empire).

 James Williams died in 1869 while living in Austria with his family.
 His wife Lucy Jane Williams returned to Tennessee and died in Nashville.

 The Williams' only son, William Williams, married Mary Baldwin of Montgomery whereas their youngest daughter Mary married the Sicilian nobleman Prince Ferdinand de Liguori de Pdesicci.